JeromeAuffret/phalcon_multisite/README.md

 ### Host

-If are on local, you can edit the `/etc/hosts` and add something like following,
+In local env, you can edit the `/etc/hosts` and add something like,

     127.0.0.1       demo2.localhost

-Now, visit you new host `http://demo2.localhost`.
+and visit the new host `http://demo2.localhost`.

-Host configuration can be found in `src/common/config/main.php`.
+Hosts configuration can be found in `src/common/config/main.php`.

 ### Session